rust-lang/cargo/src/doc/src/reference/unstable.md

     * [credential-process](#credential-process) — Adds support for fetching registry tokens from an external authentication program.
     * [`cargo logout`](#cargo-logout) — Adds the `logout` command to remove the currently saved registry token.
     * [sparse-registry](#sparse-registry) — Adds support for fetching from static-file HTTP registries (`sparse+`)
+    * [publish-timeout](#publish-timeout) — Controls the timeout between uploading the crate and being available in the index

 ### allow-features